Below, you will find my current fees for services, effective January 1, 2022

 Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
-Please contact your provider to verify your out-of-network benefits, and I can provide an itemized “superbill” for reimbursement purposes.
-If you choose to use out-of-network benefits, please note the following:
+Please contact your provider to verify your benefits.
+I can provide an itemized “superbill” for reimbursement purposes if you are out-of-network.
+If you choose to use in-or out-of-network benefits, please note the following:

 I will be required to give and submit a clinical diagnosis to your insurance provider.

 The insurance provider will determine if the diagnosis meets medical necessity, which is required for services to be covered.

 The insurance provider may dictate number/length of sessions, telehealth versus in-person, and/or which treatment modalities and interventions are allowed.